-ALPHABETICALLY ARRANGED PARAMETERS APPLICABLE CONCENTRATION RANGES EXPECTED EFFECT CAUSED BY WATER RESOURCES WITH WATER QUALITY IN THE UNACCEPTABLE CONCENTRATION RANGE RECEIVING WATER USER Health of livestock: I: <=100 mg N/l A: >100 to <=200 mg N/l T: >200 to <=400 mg N/l U: >400 mg N/l Adverse chronic effects, such as restlessness, frequent urination, dyspnoea, cyanosis associated with methaemoglobinemia and decreased feed and water intake associated with adverse palatability effects may occur, but can be tolerated if- feed concentration is normal; there is adequate carbohydrate intake; and exposure is short term.
+ALPHABETICALLY ARRANGED PARAMETERS APPLICABLE CONCENTRATION RANGES EXPECTED EFFECT CAUSED BY WATER RESOURCES WITH WATER QUALITY IN THE UNACCEPTABLE CONCENTRATION RANGE RECEIVING WATER USER Health of livestock: I: <=100 mg N/\ell?
+A: >100 to <=200 mg N/\ell?
+T: >200 to <=400 mg N/\ell?
+U: >400 mg N/\ell?
+Adverse chronic effects, such as restlessness, frequent urination, dyspnoea, cyanosis associated with methaemoglobinemia and decreased feed and water intake associated with adverse palatability effects may occur, but can be tolerated if- • feed concentration is normal; • there is adequate carbohydrate intake; and • exposure is short term.
 Acute effects such, as severe gastroenteritis in non-ruminants and acute methaemoglobinemia in ruminants (severe dyspnoea and cyanosis) may occur.
 May be tolerated under certain conditions, depending on site-specific factors such as nutritional carbohydrate levels, TDS and sulphate concentrations in the water, and the type of micro-organisms present in the rumen.
-Agriculture: Livestock watering Nitrogen (inorganic) Crop yield &amp; Groundwater: I: <=0.5 mg total N/l A: >0.5 to <=5 mg total N/l T: >5 to <=30 mg total N/l U: >30 mg total N/l Most crops are affected.
+Agriculture: Livestock watering Nitrogen (inorganic) Crop yield & Groundwater: I: <=0.5 mg total N/l A: >0.5 to <=5 mg total N/l T: >5 to <=30 mg total N/l U: >30 mg total N/l Most crops are affected.
 A limited range of crops can utilise the nitrogen applied.
 Severe restrictions are placed on the utilisation of these waters.
 Increasingly serious likelihood of ground water contamination.
-Agriculture: Irrigation [TIN] Irrigation equipment: I: <=0.5 mg total N/e Hypertrophic conditions.
+Agriculture: Irrigation [TIN] Irrigation equipment: 1: <=0.5 mg total N/\ell A: >0.5 to <=2.5 mg total N/\ell T: >2.5 to <=10 mg total N/\ell U: >10 mg total N/\ell Hypertrophic conditions.
 Almost continuous growth of nuisance plants and blue-green algal blooms in irrigation structures in the absence of other growth-limiting factors.
 Agriculture: Irrigation

-ALPHABETICALLY ARRANGED PARAMETERS APPLICABLE CONCENTRATION RANGES EXPECTED EFFECT CAUSED BY WATER RESOURCES WITH WATER QUALITY IN THE UNACCEPTABLE CONCENTRATION RANGE RECEIVING WATER USER Aquatic ecosystem health: I: <=0.25 mg total N/l A: >0.25 to <=1.00 mg total N/l T: >1.00 to <=4 mg total N/l U: >4 mg total N/l Inorganic nitrogen concentrations should not be changed by more than 15 % from that of the waterbody under local unimpacted conditions at any time of the year; and Hypertrophic conditions; usually very low levels of species diversity; usually very highly productive systems; nuisance growth of aquatic plants and blooms of blue-green algae, often including species which are toxic to man, livestock and wildlife.
-Aquatic ecosystem The trophic status of the water body should not increase above its present level, though a decrease in trophic status is permissible; and The amplitude and frequency of natural cycles in inorganic nitrogen concentrations should not be changed.
-Odour Aesthetics : I: <=1 TON A: >1 to <=5 TON T: >5 to <=10 TON U: >10 TON The odour of water becomes stronger and increasingly objectionable Domestic Orthophosphate (soluble) [PO4] Aquatic ecosystem health: I: <=0.01 mg P/e A: >0.01 to <=0.03 mg P/e T: >0.03 to <=0.13 mg P/e U: >0.13 mg P/e Hypertrophic conditions; usually very low levels of species diversity; usually very highly productive systems; nuisance growth of aquatic plants and blooms of blue-green algae, often including species which are toxic to man, livestock and wildlife.
+ALPHABETICALLY ARRANGED PARAMETERS APPLICABLE CONCENTRATION RANGES EXPECTED EFFECT CAUSED BY WATER RESOURCES WITH WATER QUALITY IN THE UNACCEPTABLE CONCENTRATION RANGE RECEIVING WATER USER Aquatic ecosystem health: I: <=0.25 mg total N/l A: >0.25 to <=1.00 mg total N/l T: >1.00 to <=4 mg total N/l U: >4 mg total N/l Inorganic nitrogen concentrations should not be changed by more than 15 % from that of the waterbody under local unimpacted conditions at any time of the year; and The trophic status of the waterbody should not increase above its present level, though a decrease in trophic status is permissible; and Hypertrophic conditions; usually very low levels of species diversity; usually very highly productive systems; nuisance growth of aquatic plants and blooms of blue-green algae, often including species which are toxic to man, livestock and wildlife.
+Aquatic ecosystem ➤ The amplitude and frequency of natural cycles in inorganic nitrogen concentrations should not be changed.
+Odour Aesthetics: I: <=1 TON A: >1 to <=5 TON T: >5 to <=10 TON U: >10 TON The odour of water becomes stronger and increasingly objectionable Domestic Orthophosphate (soluble) [PO4] Aquatic ecosystem health: I: <=0.01 mg P/l A: >0.01 to <=0.03 mg P/l T: >0.03 to <=0.13 mg P/l U: >0.13 mg P/l Hypertrophic conditions; usually very low levels of species diversity; usually very highly productive systems; nuisance growth of aquatic plants and blooms of blue-green algae, often including species which are toxic to man, livestock and wildlife.
 Aquatic ecosystem